 Navigate students to INTO THE BOOK website.

-Go through log in process of your choice.
+Go through the login process of your choice.

 Have students click on INFERRING (or the task you select).